T-Fletcher/mailchimp-recurring-html-email-generator/README.md

 MAILCHIMP_EMAIL_SUBJECT                 - string
     The email subject line

-MAILCHIMP_EMAIL_DAILY_SEND_TIME_UTC     - string - optional
+MAILCHIMP_EMAIL_DAILY_SEND_TIME         - string - optional
-    The time to send the email in
+    The time to send the email, in
-    UTC, e.g. 10:00
+    15 minute intervals
+    e.g. 10:00:00, 02:45:00 etc.
+    Defaults to UTC if no TIMEZONE
+    is given

+TIMEZONE                                - string - optional
+    The TZ code to use for the
+    script times e.g. Australia/Sydney.
+    Defaults to UTC if no code is
+    provided

 INCLUDE_CACHEBUSTER                     - boolean - optional
     Whether to include a timestamp